-2005 combination of live-action humans and FX-assisted talking animals (though like Babe and Charlottes Web the latter never talk to the former).
-A circus truck loses a baby zebra near the farm of a widowed former trainer (Bruce Greenwood) and his teenage daughter Channing (Hayden Panettiere, in one of her several sports-related roles); the zebra, named Stripes (voiced by Hayden's brother Jansen as a baby, then by Frankie Muniz when he grows up), grows up believing he's a horse and wants to race (hence the title).
-On his side are a Shetland pony (voice of Dustin Hoffman) who's helped groom many successful horses, a sassy goat (voice of Whoopi Goldberg), a nervous big city pelican named Goose (voice of Joe Pantoliano) a pair of comic-relief flies (voices of David Spade and Steve Harvey).
-Not on his side are most of the real horses, especially champion Sir Trenton and his son Trenton's Pride (voices of Fred Dalton Thompson and Joshua Jackson).Meanwhile, Channing wants to follow in her late mother's footsteps and become a jockey, but her dad doesn't want her to do so as that was what resulted in her mother becoming late to begin with (and in his giving up the sport of kings).
-Can our two diminutive heroes overcome adversity to triumph at the Kentucky Open?
+A circus truck loses a baby zebra near the farm of a widowed former trainer Nolan Walsh (Bruce Greenwood) and his teenage daughter Channing (Hayden Panettierenote , in one of her several sports-related roles); the zebra, named Stripes (voiced by Hayden's brother Jansen as a baby, then by Frankie Muniz as an adult), grows up believing he's a horse and wants to race (hence the title).
+On his side are a Shetland pony named Tucker (voiced by Dustin Hoffman) who's helped groom many successful horses, sassy goat Franny (voiced by Whoopi Goldberg), a jumper Arabian mare named Sandy (voiced by Mandy Moore), hyperactive and dimwitted rooster Reggie (voiced by Jeff Foxworthy), a nervous big city pelican named Goose (voiced by Joe Pantoliano) and a pair of comic-relief flies Buzz and Scuzz (voiced by Steve Harvey and David Spade).
+Not on his side are most of the real horses, especially pompous, egotistical champion Sir Trenton (voiced by Fred Thompson) and his son Trenton's Pride (voiced by Joshua Jackson).

 This movie provides examples of:

 - Abandoned Pet in a Box: Baby Stripes is left behind in a box at the beginning of the film.